-(1) The number of shares shown as purchased by existing stockholders represents shares of our common stock purchased by Berkshire Partners from Investcorp at \$24.62 per share in August 2001, shares of our common stock purchased by Berkshire Partners from us at \$24.62 per share in August 2001, shares of our common stock purchased by an executive officer and two of our directors at a price of \$24.62 per share, shares purchased by one of our directors at \$39.52 per share and exercisable options issued to our directors and executive officers at prices ranging from \$24.62 to \$39.52 per share.
-This number includes shares being sold by the selling stockholders in this offering.
-The number of shares disclosed for the new investors does not include the shares being purchased by the new investors from the selling stockholders in this offering.
+(1) The number of shares shown as purchased by existing stockholders represents shares of our common stock purchased by investment funds affiliated with Berkshire Partners LLC from Investcorp at \$6.16 per share in August 2001, shares of our common stock purchased by those funds from us at \$6.16 per share in August 2001, shares of our common stock purchased by Michael D. Casey, our Executive Vice President and Chief Financial Officer, and two of our directors, David Pulver and Paul Fulton, at a price of \$6.16 per share, shares of our common stock purchased by one of our directors, John R. Welch, at \$9.88 per share, shares of our common stock purchased by one of our directors, Thomas Whiddon, at \$13.95 per share and exercisable options issued to our directors and executive officers at \$6.16 per share.
+This number includes 1,562,500 shares being sold by the selling stockholders in this offering.
+The number of shares disclosed for the new investors does not include the 1,562,500 shares being purchased by the new investors from the selling stockholders in this offering.